lucsorel/py2puml/README.md

 `py2puml` outputs diagrams in PlantUML syntax, which can be saved in text files along your python code and versioned with them.
 To generate image files, use the PlantUML runtime, a docker image of the runtime (see [think/plantuml](https://hub.docker.com/r/think/plantuml)) or of a server (see the CLI documentation below)

-## Current limitations

-* regarding **inspection**

-  * type hinting is optional when writing Python code and discarded when it is executed, as mentionned in the [typing official documentation](https://docs.python.org/3/library/typing.html).
-The quality of the diagram output by `py2puml` depends on the reliability with which the type annotations were written

-  > The Python runtime does not enforce function and variable type annotations.
-They can be used by third party tools such as type checkers, IDEs, linters, etc.

-  * complex type hints with more than one level of genericity are not properly handled for the moment: `List[MyClass]` or `Dict[str, MyClass]` are handled properly, `Dict[str, List[MyClass]]` is not.
-  If your domain classes (also called business objects or DTOs) have attributes with complex type hints, it may be a code smell indicating that you should write a class which would better represent the business logic.
-  But I may improve this part of the library as well 😀

-* regarding the detection of instance attributes with **AST parsing**:
-  * only constructors are visited, attributes assigned in other functions won't be documented
-  * attribute types are inferred from type annotations:
-    * of the attribute itself
-    * of the variable assigned to the attribute: a signature parameter or a locale variable
-    * to avoid side-effects, no code is executed nor interpreted

 If you like tools around PlantUML, you may also be interested in this [lucsorel/plantuml-file-loader](https://github.com/lucsorel/plantuml-file-loader) project: a webpack loader which converts PlantUML files into images during the webpack processing (useful to [include PlantUML diagrams in your slides](https://github.com/lucsorel/markdown-image-loader/blob/master/README.md#web-based-slideshows) with RevealJS or RemarkJS).